 The first step is to identify both parties’ assets and debts.

-Our team, along with the adverse party, will gather evidence of all of your and your spouse’s assets and debts.
+Our team will gather evidence of all of your and your spouse’s assets and debts.
 It is important not to overlook the debts because they can be divided in equitable distribution.
 Even if you didn’t know your spouse had credit cards, those debts may be considered in equitable distribution, and you may be responsible for helping pay them back.

 The next step is to sort the assets into three categories: